Blog Speed Optimization

 Reduce unused JavaScript

-// example of an old jQuery function
+// old jQuery function

 $('#menu-button').click(function(){